Hendrix College, through the

 Office of International Programs).
 Additionally, other campus organizations arrange special foreign travel, study, and activity programs such as European tours by musical ensembles, service-learning trips organized by the Hendrix Miller Center, language and literature exploration by the Hendrix Murphy Foundation, and summer travel opportunities.

 The College also encourages students during their junior years to explore postgraduate international study opportunities such as the Rhodes Scholarship Program, the Thomas J. Watson Fellowships, Fulbright Fellowships, and others.
-Drs.
-Peg Falls-Corbitt and Giffen Maupin are the initial contacts for information on
+Dr. Peg Falls-Corbitt is the initial contact for information on